cenkerozkan/LawRag-latest/README.md

 - [x] Bring xml based instruction prompts
 - [x] Implement rag service logic
 - [x] Bring streamlit UI ||  FastAPI UI
+- [ ] Implement a caching mechanism with redis for accessing chats
+- [ ] Use nltk to count tokens for each user message.
 - [ ] Bring more document repositories for different law areas to increase accuracy.
 - [ ] Increase the security in the prompt.
 - [ ] Create a word map for each law document to change the pdf selector examples